wp-plugins/web-app/readme.txt

 Q: Does the plugin crop the images to the detailed sizes?
 A: No, the plugin only saves the images links.

+Q: How do I know the sizes for each splash screen?
+A: Sizes are indicated next to each field

 == Screenshots ==
 1. Apple Splash Screens

 == Changelog ==
+Version 1.0.1
+Added Screenshots
+Added Icons

 Version 1.0.0
 Initial version.
 All iOS Devices support.